SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    <- The index of llama is 2

 The principle of finding the index of a value in an array isn't useful only for strings, however.
-You can write the same functionality as a generic function called ``findIndex``, by replacing any mention of strings with values of some type ``T`` instead.
+You can write the same functionality as a generic function by replacing any mention of strings with values of some type ``T`` instead.

 Here's how you might expect a generic version of ``findIndex(ofString:inArray:)``,